Armonica/architecture/README.md

 # Architecture

-Describing what I want to do
+Describing what I want to do in my freetime and I want.

 Some dreams that I hope it will happen sometime.